Maximilien Luce: Death and assessment

-Luce died at his Paris home on 7 February 1941, at the age of 82.
+Luce died at his Paris home on 7 February 1941 at the age of 82.
 He was buried in Rolleboise.
-In May 1941, the Bibliothèque nationale de France held a memorial exhibition, and another memorial exhibition was mounted at Les Indépendants from March to April 1942.
+In May 1941, the Bibliothèque nationale de France held a memorial exhibition.
+Another memorial exhibition was mounted at Les Indépendants from March to April 1942.

-Luce was among the most productive of the Neo-impressionists, creating over two thousand oil paintings, a comparably large number of watercolors, gouaches, pastels, and drawings, plus over a hundred prints.
+Luce was among the most productive of the Neo-impressionists, creating over 2,000 oil paintings, a comparably large number of watercolors, gouaches, pastels, and drawings, plus over a hundred prints.

 The Musée d'Orsay assesses Luce as "one of the best representatives of the neo-impressionist movement".
-Although he had had many solo exhibitions of his work in France, the first in the United States occurred only with a retrospective in 1997 at Wildenstein & Company in Manhattan.
+Although he had many solo exhibitions of his work in France, his first in the United States occurred in 1997 with a retrospective at Wildenstein & Company in Manhattan.